shamik134/CalC/README.md

 Goto : http://localhost:8000/
 The app shall open.

-There are 2 themes presented by tabs on the top: Light (dafult) and Dark.
+There are 2 themes presented by tabs on the top: Light (default) and Dark.
 Some commands
 CE : clears the input screen
 SQRT : square roots the given number.
 If the number needs to be computed, then it computes and square roots it.
+-/+ : Toggles between positive and negative number

 The input box is on the left and The result box is on the right.